Skip to main content

 Lead Time for Changes

 Another DORA metric is the lead time for changes.
-One of the main advantages of using DevOps in software development is the ability to release quickly, so it’s a good idea to measure how long it takes for a work item to get from the implementation stage to be pushed to production.
-This means the entire cycle of an item—development, testing, delivery.
+One of the main advantages of using DevOps in software development is the ability to release quickly, so it’s a good idea to measure how long a work item can get from the DevOps implementation stage to be pushed to production.
+This means the entire cycle of an item, namely development, testing, and delivery.

 A shorter lead time is usually better, so the objective is to reduce the total deployment time.
 This can be done by improving test integration and automation, for example.